-2019 2018

-Financial assets:

-Cash \$ 323,748 \$ 129,163

-Contributions receivable, net 1,817,178 1,510,419

-Cash restricted scholarships 514,921 665,000

-Investments 4,567,611 4,142,205

-Total financial assets 7,223,458 6,446,787

-Less financial assets not available for general expenditure:

-Donor-restricted endowment assets (1,125,663) (981,694)

-Restricted by donors for use in future periods or for future projects (1,994,901) (1,817,863)

-Total financial assets available for general expenditure \$ 4,102,894 \$ 3,647,230
+2020 2019 Financial assets: Cash \$ 452,737 \$ 323,748 Contributions receivable, net 1,827,680 1,817,178 Cash restricted for scholarships 253,538 514,921 Investments 4,823,320 4,567,611 Total financial assets 7,357,275 7,223,458 Less financial assets not available for general expenditure: Donor-restricted endowment assets less planned appropriation (1,185,057) (1,125,663) Restricted by donors for use in future periods or for future projects (2,027,451) (1,994,901) Total financial assets available for general expenditure \$ 4,144,767 \$ 4,102,894

-Financial assets available for general expenditures include amounts expected to be appropriated by the Board of Directors from donor restricted assets and endowment earnings during the upcoming year.
+Financial assets available for general expenditures include amounts expected to be appropriated by the Board of Directors from donor-restricted assets and endowment earnings during the upcoming year.
 For purposes of analyzing resources available to meet general expenditures over a 12-month period, the Foundation considers all expenditures related to its ongoing activities of providing scholarships and events that inspire the values of entrepreneurial spirit, personal integrity, and community leadership, to be general expenditures.

 The Foundation is substantially supported by the annual dinner and contributions and regularly monitors liquidity required to meet its operating needs while striving to maximize the investment of available funds.
-Disruptions caused by the COVID-19 pandemic are expected to have an adverse effect on future resources.
-The 38th Annual Legends event was postponed, and contributions continue to lag behind original budget projections.
-The Foundation is exploring additional fundraising options and alternative budget projections.
 As part of the Foundation's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations become due.
-Donor restricted funds are invested for long-term appreciation and current income but, except for endowment assets to be maintained in perpetuity, remain available to be spent as provided for in the donor agreement.
+Donor-restricted funds are invested for long-term appreciation and current income but, except for endowment assets to be maintained in perpetuity, remain available to be spent as provided for in the donor agreement.